 Company page analytics are much more powerful than the analytics data available on a personal profile.
 Page analytics provide you with much more in-depth detail on the reach and engagement of each of your updates.
 In addition, you can gather insight on how you compare to your competitors.

 By monitoring the impact of the content you are sharing, you can learn what sort of content that works best, and alter your strategy accordingly.
-For more information, read our guide to understanding your company page analytics.

 Top 10 Tips